jarenunzen/cambodiaicg/Deforestation(ChangeDetection)_ArcGIS.md

 - [ ] Relative area of forest, open forest, and grassland within Keo Seima in 2016
 - [ ] Relative area of forest, open forest, and grassland within Keo Seima in 2024

+# Step 18
+Return to Step 7 and to select and export **(Data -> Export Data):**
+1. The yearly loss due to cashew crop cover
+2. The yearly loss due to cassava crop cover

+# Step 19
+Convert both of the layers created in Step 18 to raster using the **Polygon to Raster** tool.

+Select 'YEAR' as the field and a 10m pixel spatial resolution.